Skip to main content

 We have found this tends to lead to more accurate interpretations.
 For example, instead of just reading the above as "it’s 17% better", people tend to factor in the error bars ("it’s about 17% better, but there’s a lot of uncertainty still").

 Risk (or expected loss) can be interpreted as “If I stop the test now and choose X and it’s actually worse, how much am I expected to lose?”.
-This is shown as a relative percent change - so if your baseline metric value is $5/user, a 10% risk equates to losing $0.50.
+This is shown as a relative percent change - so if your baseline metric value is $5/user, a 10% risk equates to losing $0.50/user.
 You can specify your risk tolerance thresholds on a per-metric basis within GrowthBook.

 GrowthBook gives the human decision maker everything they need to weigh the results against external factors to determine when to stop an experiment and which variation to declare the winner.